simsong/bulk_extractor/doc/announce_1.5.md

 sqlite/
 ```

 Planned for 1.6:
 ================

-Version 1.6 is open pending feedback from users.
+Version 1.6 plan is open, pending feedback from users.

 Future Plans
 ============